-For clearer and more precise speaking, Aniracetam and Phenylpiracetam show evidence of improving verbal fluidity as part of their thought-enhancing effects.
+For speaking more clearly and directly, Aniracetam and Phenylpiracetam show evidence of improving verbal fluidity as part of their thought-enhancing effects.
 Communication becomes easier and more exact, with the words flowing more smoothly and capturing more of what needs to be conveyed.
 These can give you the linguistic boost you need for all forms of public communication, whether at parties, at the podium or slaving over papers.

-Whilst nootropics are not medicines, they can can provide a range of benefits for the health-conscious.
-Boosts to motivation are not only advantageous for cognitive tasks, as physical exertion and exercise are also fuelled by your willpower.
-When you need to run that extra mile, or complete that last set, nootropics can grant you a vital boost to your endurance.
+Whilst nootropics are not medicines, they can provide a range of benefits for the health-conscious.
+Boosts to motivation are not only advantageous for cognitive tasks, as physical exertion and exercise are also fueled by your willpower.
+When you need to run that extra mile or complete that last set, nootropics can grant you a vital boost to your endurance.

-Boosts to motivation are not only advantageous for cognitive tasks, as physical exertion and exercise are also fuelled by your willpower.
+Boosts to motivation are not only advantageous for cognitive tasks, as physical exertion and exercise are also fueled by your willpower.

 Additionally, nootropics show evidence of supporting brain health: many nootropics were originally synthesized for treating Alzheimer’s, dementia, and other cognitive-degenerative disorders.
 As a whole, they offer neuroprotective and neurogenerative effects, protecting your brain and keeping your neurons healthy.

 For exercise, and the focus needed to maintain peak performance, Phenylpiracetam is an ideal pre-workout addition.
 This potent racetam shows evidence of enhancing stamina and physical endurance – so much so that professional athletes are prohibited from taking these substances when competing in official events.